Information for healthcare providers

 The RECAP project seeks to assist primary care clinicians in the assessment and management of Covid-19 patients by providing an objective warning score to enable the early identification of patients that may need urgent escalation of care.
 We are asking primary care practices to collaborate with us in developing this tool.
 As primary care provider, your participation would involve the use of an enhanced Covid-19 assessment template, deployed through EMIS, SystmOne or similar, when a patient with suspected or diagnosed Covid-19 seeks medical attention in your practice.
 Following this template will be also beneficial for you to assess and record symptoms and signs of these complicated patients in a systematic and transparent way, which could mitigate some of the uncertainty faced during the remote consultation without an increase in consultation time.

 Once the data is collected, it will be pseudo-anonymised and linked to hospital data through North West London WSIC via iCARE and RCGP Research Surveillance Centre for analysis.
-Therefore, if your practice is in North West London or you are part of RSC network, you are invited to take part in the RECAP project.
-If you would like to participate but either are not based in North West London or do not belong to the RSC network, you can find more information on the RSC network and on how to join, here.
+Therefore, if your work in North West London, NHS 111 Covid Clinical Assessment Service (CCAS) or your practice is part of RSC network, you are invited to take part in the RECAP project.
+If you would like to participate but either are not based in North West London, CCAS or do not belong to the RSC network, you can find more information on the RSC network and on how to join, here.

 Once you have agreed to participate, you will be sent information on how to install the electronic template in your electronic health records system.
 You can access a webinar explaining the use of the template in EMIS here.
 Some features of the template shown in the webinar have now been updated, but the aspects discussed in the questions and answers session of the webinar are relevant.
 Moreover, we have created a FAQs form for your guidance.